 Having an allotment should be a pleasurable rewarding experience, however all too often people give up within their first year having not fully appreciated the amount of time and energy involved.
 Misdirected enthusiasm and lack of experience can easily lead the energetic beginner up the wrong path and it can be hard to get back on track as the seasons advance.
 As an allotment association it is disappointing and frustrating to see people come and go, whilst for the individual, it can be disheartening and the sudden end of a dream.

-Here at Ashbourne Road District Allotment Association we are creating 5 new Starter Plots which will give the beginner a gentler introduction into allotment growing.
-Each Starter Plot is being let as ‘good to grow’ – soil will be turned, paths will be laid, a small shed and tools provided for use.
-As a shared resource between the 5 plots there is also a covered seating area, water supply and a three bay composting system.
-Additionally, support and guidance will be available from our Growing Academy tutors and you will even get growing space in the Academy polytunnel in time to grow greenhouse crops!
+Here at Ashbourne Road and District Allotment Association we have created 6 new Starter Plots which will give the beginner a gentler introduction into allotment growing.
+Each Starter Plot is let as ‘good to grow’ – soil turned, paths laid and a small shed and tools provided for use as well as a shared seating area for the 6 plot holders to share.

 Why as a beginner you should choose a starter plot:

-- Each plot will have been completely dug over
+- Each plot will have been dug over and will be ready to be utilised in January each year

-- Boundary fences will be in situ and your space well defined.
+- Boundary fences are in situ and individual spaces well defined

 - Each plot has its own storage shed